 With hundreds of Super Bowl prop bets to choose from, which are the most popular?
 Which is the strangest?
 And which Super Bowl props should you bet on?

-- Which quarterback will have the most passing yards?
+Which running back will have the most rushing yards?

-- Which running back will have the most rushing yards?
+Which quarterback will have the most passing yards?

 Etc etc. We recommend these props over others because firstly, you can apply sound research and analysis and secondly, bookmakers offer reasonable odds on statistical props such as these.